 SLITHER

-I love my Florida screened in lanai.
+I love my Florida screened-in lanai.
 Joe and I sit out there for a while just about every day.
 Past our backyard fence is a small canal where wildlife is abundant.
 Snowy white egrets and blue herons wade along the water’s edge in search of small fish or frogs.
 Predatory eagles and osprey are often seen swooping for prey.
 I even witnessed two alligators in a rarely seen mating encounter.

 Walking onto the lanai one afternoon, movement flashed in my peripheral vision.
-A four- foot black snake swiftly slithered across the pavers and ended up coiled in the far corner of our screened in birdcage.
+A four- foot black snake swiftly slithered across the pavers and ended up coiled in the far corner of our screened-in birdcage.

 I screamed, “Joe, there’s a snake on the lanai!”.

-He came and we tried to figure out how to safely remove the reptile for release.
+He came, and we tried to figure out how to safely remove the reptile for release.
 Joe, my resident small game hunter, got out his professional gear… a large black trash can and a long-handled Swiffer Duster.
 He laid the can on its side and urged the snake to enter.

 That snake wanted nothing to do with it.
-Repeatedly it lunged toward Joe, mouth wide open threatening to bite, trying to protect itself.
+Repeatedly, it lunged toward Joe, mouth wide open, threatening to bite, trying to protect itself.

-Finally, Joe coaxed it in and took it outside, dumping the snake in nearby shrubbery.
-We tried to locate how it got in but couldn’t see any openings.
+Finally, Joe coaxed it in and took it outside, dumping the snake into nearby shrubbery.
+We tried to locate how it got inside but couldn’t see any openings.

 I went indoors but soon stepped back outside.
-I couldn’t believe it; the snake was back coiled in the same corner!
+I couldn’t believe it; the snake was back, coiled in the same corner!

 “Joe, the snake’s back!”
 I yelled.

-Joe, now an expert, caught him again and dumped it further from the house.
+Joe, now an expert, caught it again and dumped it faurther from the house.
 We got on hands and knees searching for its entrance.
-Finally, we found a small, shredded patch of screen.
-Joe sealed it with a sturdy metal plate.
+Finally, we found a small, shredded patch of screen, whichJoe sealed with a sturdy metal plate.
 I hope that reptile finally realizes he is not welcome on my lanai… ever.